github/docs/content/admin/managing-iam/using-ldap-for-enterprise-iam/using-ldap.md

 {% data reusables.enterprise_user_management.ldap-sync-nested-teams %}

-{% warning %}

-**Security Warning:**
+> [!WARNING]

-When LDAP Sync is enabled, site admins and organization owners can search the LDAP directory for groups to map the team to.
+> When LDAP Sync is enabled, site admins and organization owners can search the LDAP directory for groups to map the team to.
+>

-This has the potential to disclose sensitive organizational information to contractors or other unprivileged users, including:
+> This has the potential to disclose sensitive organizational information to contractors or other unprivileged users, including:
+>

-* The existence of specific LDAP Groups visible to the _Domain search user_.
+> * The existence of specific LDAP Groups visible to the _Domain search user_.
-* Members of the LDAP group who have {% data variables.product.prodname_ghe_server %} user accounts, which is disclosed when creating a team synced with that LDAP group.
+> * Members of the LDAP group who have {% data variables.product.prodname_ghe_server %} user accounts, which is disclosed when creating a team synced with that LDAP group.
+>

-If disclosing such information is not desired, your company or organization should restrict the permissions of the configured _Domain search user_ in the admin console.
+> If disclosing such information is not desired, your company or organization should restrict the permissions of the configured _Domain search user_ in the admin console.
 If such restriction isn't possible, contact us by visiting {% data variables.contact.contact_ent_support %}.

-{% endwarning %}

 ## Supported LDAP group object classes